Not to be Missed and Other Activities

 The Sardinian Way and Les Grottes des Echelles: The former is a superb piece of 17th Century engineering through a gorge that was once the main route between Chambéry and Lyon.
 The latter are a couple of show caves, one located near the head of the gorge, and one near the foot.

 Musée de l'Ours des Cavernes en Chartreuse: This modern and well designed museum in Entremont-le-Vieux (which for some reason the IGN insist on calling Epernay!) was specifically created to exhibit some of the large number of cave bear skeletons discovered in the Grotte de la Balme à Collomb in 1998, and their context.
 It is well worth a visit - especially if you have previously climbed Mont Granier via the cave.

-Le Chateau: The small hamlet of le Chateau above St. Pierre d'Entremont boasts the ruins of a fine castle dating from the beginning of the fourteenth century.
+Le Chateau: The small hamlet of le Chateau above St. Pierre d'Entremont boasts the ruins of the fine Chateau de Montbel dating from the beginning of the fourteenth century.
 This once massive structure was put to fire on the orders of Richelieu in 1633.
 From it are fine views to the east.

 Le Fort du St. Eynard: This is a beautifully restored 19th Century fort a couple of kilometres south of le Sappey, which is perched on the cliffs a thousand metres above Grenoble.
 As well as being worth visiting in its own right, the views from the fort and the cliff-top walks are tremendous - well worth a detour on a visit to Grenoble.
 Unfortunately, the classic way up via the exciting Pas Guiguet was closed by the Commune in 2006 because of the risk of rock fall.

 The Local Tourist Information Offices: As well as being mines of useful information, with libraries of local books for reference and leaflets that encourage you to discover the local produce and crafts.